cs1302uga/cs1302-ce14/README.md

    (leave the arrays).
 Don't worry, it's in your repository's history if you want to see it later.
    Save, then commit your change.

-1. Now, for each of the code snippets below, indicate the following in your notes as you try them:
+1. In this step, you will test a series of code snippets. **After each test,** ensure that all changes in the current branch have been staged and committed (one commit per snippet).
+The instructors and PLAs will check your Git log.
+Also, for each of the snippets below, indicate the following in your notes as you try them:
    1. **Guess:** Would `Driver.java` compile if that snippet is the only code inside of the `main` method?
    1. **Test:** Does `Driver.java` compile if that snippet is the only code inside of the `main` method?